 The majority of the Council's borrowing comes from the Public Works Loan Board with the remainder from market and other loans.
 Further details are provided in Note 23: Financial Instruments.
 For a number of years an important element of the Council's medium-term financial planning has been the strategy of debt smoothing, which ensures the Council's debt profile remains appropriate and sustainable over the medium term.
 This process involves the planned repayment of debt over the medium term as part of the Council's planned budget, capital investment and treasury management strategies.
-While it had been planned that this process would reach a natural conclusion, the Council will now explore options as to whether refocussing the strategy may help deliver short term financial capacity in order to support the costs being incurred in response to the Coronavirus pandemic.
+While it had been planned that this process would reach a natural conclusion, the Council will continue to explore options as to whether refocussing the strategy may help deliver short term financial capacity in order to support the costs being incurred in response to the Coronavirus pandemic, including employing the financial flexibilities permitted by the Scottish Government specifically in relation to COVID-19.
+The Council did not utilise these flexibilities in 2020/21 given the additional funding secured and the limited additional benefit these flexibilities would derive.

 The Council regulates its capital spending limits within a prudential framework recommended by CIPFA and endorsed by the Scottish Government.
-Each year, the Council sets its capital financing requirement (CFR) for the forthcoming year in its Treasury Management Strategy Statement (TMSS), approved by the Council on 28 February 2019 and revised on 5 December 2019.
-The TMSS for 2019/20 can be found on the Council Committee Management Information System at:
+Each year, the Council sets its capital financing requirement (CFR) for the forthcoming year in its Treasury Management Strategy Statement (TMSS), approved by the Council on 9 March 2020 and revised on 17 December 2020.
+The TMSS for 2020/21 can be found on the Council Committee Management Information System at: https://renfrewshire.cmis.uk.com/renfrewshire/CouncilandBoards.aspx

-http://renfrewshire.cmis.uk.com/renfrewshire/Home.aspx.

 The CFR is a prudent assessment of the aggregate external borrowings for capital investment purposes that are affordable and sustainable over the longer-term.
-The actual CFR at 31 March 2020 was £375.0m, which is within the approved limit of £392.0m.
+The actual CFR at 31 March 2021 was £347.1m, which is within the approved limit of £392.0m.

-The Council's external borrowings have only been applied for capital investment purposes, with the Council's net external debt being £224.8m at 31 March 2020 compared to the operational boundary of £392m.
+The Council's external borrowings have only been applied for capital investment purposes, with the Council's net external debt being £329.1m at 31 March 2021 compared to the operational boundary of £392m.
 The Council's costs of borrowing remain consistently one of the lowest of all Scottish local authorities; are affordable and match the Council's medium to long-term financial strategy.

-The Council's non-housing financing costs are 4.0% as a proportion of the Council's non-housing net revenue stream.
-Housing related financing costs as at 31 March 2020 were 43.6% of net housing revenues, higher than the forecast of 42.2% due to additional debt repaid in the year.
+The Council's non-housing financing costs were 4.7% as a proportion of the Council's non-housing net revenue stream, including an element of additional debt repayment.
+Housing related financing costs as at 31 March 2021 were 51.4% of net housing revenues, higher than the forecast of 39.9% again due to additional debt repaid in the year.
 Excluding these repayments, the actual position was 40.5%.